primaza/primaza/docs/book/src/entities/servicebinding.md

 The ServiceBinding's specification also contains the following **optional** property:
 - `envs`: Envs declares environment variables based on the        ServiceEndpointDefinitionSecret to be projected into the application

+## Metadata

+Each ServiceBinding takes note of its RegisteredService in the following annotations:

+* `primaza.io/registered-service-name`: The RegisteredService Name
+* `primaza.io/registered-service-uid`: The RegisteredService UID

 ## Status

 The ServiceBinding's status contains the properties `state` and `conditions`.